nageswag/segmentation/README.md

 If you have messed up system installations between python2 and python3, try to use the version exclusively, like pip3.
 If still something does not work, manual installation of the packages would be a saver!

 *Not in this repo*
 - All the scripts in this repo have been trained/tested with the Cityscapes dataset.
 The dataset is huge and it is not even clear if the license allows uploading it to unrestricted repo.
-So, one can download it from here after registration: https://www.cityscapes-dataset.com/ (Don't forget to grab a lunch pr take a nap after pressing *download dataset*)
+So, one can download it from here after registration: https://www.cityscapes-dataset.com/ (Don't forget to grab a lunch or take a nap after pressing *download dataset*)
 - The model weights are heavy-weight, so not uploaded.
 So to get the weights, the networks have to be trained locally on your machine (and ofcourse grab another meal, a KFC bucket sort of thing ;-)).
 - Weights for the pre-trained VGG16 encoder can be downloaded from [here](https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg16_weights_tf_dim_ordering_tf_kernels_notop.h5)